-A member of Street Art Utopia on Facebook write some days ago this nice piece about the future:
+A member of Street Art Utopia on Facebook wrote a year ago this nice piece about the future:

 My son, do you want to hear something strange? – Yes!
 What?